-Software development is a very time and effort consuming process and it requires following some strategies and plans for completing the development task in an organisation.
+Software development is a very time and effort consuming process and it requires following some strategies and plans for completing the development task in an organization.
 While working on big projects, directly starting the coding is not enough and an efficient way of software development.

-So, some well-known methodologies are followed by organisation and teams within them to plan the entire development process.
+So, some well-known methodologies are followed by organization and teams within them to plan the entire development process.
 It includes ‘how they will perform the stages in the software development lifecycle?’
 Even, we have some known methodologies, but it’s not true that these are the only choices.
-Organisations can also modify these methodologies as per their needs, the workflow of the team, and the way it works for them.
+Organizations can also modify these methodologies as per their needs, the workflow of the team, and the way it works for them.

 Along with that, it is also important to know that there is no best methodology.
 Each methodology has its pros, cons and applicability depending upon the project.
 In this article, we will discuss some of the most used software development methodologies, which can be adapted by development teams.